Myles215/DistributedSystems/README.txt

         - Opens a server socket and starts to receieve connections
         - On added connection, dispatch a server thread to handle client messages
         - Maintain aggregation server lamport clock that is used by server threads
+        - Only stores newest lamport timestamp entry for each location **IN THIS CASE STATION ID IS LOCATION BUT CLIENT DOESN"T USE STATION ID"

     Server thread
         - Handle client messages